ADJr01/GLX/README.md

 bool launch();
 ```

 * `launch()`: Finalizes the setup and starts the glx system.
 All queued `onTick` functions are called each frame.
 Any `addPostLaunchProcedure` callbacks are called once after setup.
+OpenGl context will be initialized on this stage.

 ---